Branxton

 Branxton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Branxton is around 2,591, reflecting a 14.9% increase since the 2021 Census which reported a population of 2,255 people.
-This growth is inferred from AreaSearch's estimation of the resident population at 2,403 as of June 2024 and an additional 78 validated new addresses since the Census date.
-The population density ratio is 81 persons per square kilometer.
-Branxton's growth exceeded that of Rest of NSW (5.9%) and the state, marking it as a regional growth leader.
-Interstate migration contributed approximately 73.0% to overall population gains.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+As of Feb 2026, the estimated population of the suburb of Branxton is around 2,591, reflecting a growth of 336 people since the 2021 Census.
+This increase represents a 14.9% rise from the previous figure of 2,255 people.
+The change was inferred from AreaSearch's estimation of the resident population at 2,403 in June 2024, based on the latest ERP data release by the ABS, and an additional 78 validated new addresses since the Census date.
+This results in a density ratio of 81 persons per square kilometer.
+Branxton's growth rate exceeded that of Rest of NSW (5.9%) and the state, positioning it as a regional growth leader.
+Interstate migration contributed approximately 73% to overall population gains during recent periods.

 Frequently Asked Questions - Population